Chapel Hill Home

 Our moving van left at 3:30 PM on Tuesday, January 20 and we followed it down the street, then headed east to our new hometown.
 We arrived at 12:30 AM and stopped at the house for just a few minutes to drop off the cats and continued on to Carolyn and Matt’s house, where we stayed until our furniture arrived, just a day late.

-Even so, the storms left us in limbo, shocked and sad that so many of our neighbors and friends were suffering in the cold, calling insurance agents, and carefully watching damaged trees hoping that no more branches would fall while we hung out with the kids and our granddaughters, waiting for delivery updates and scheduling repairs as a follow up to the thorough home inspection report.
+Even so, the storms left us in limbo, shocked and sad that so many of our neighbors and friends were suffering in the cold, calling insurance agents, and carefully watching damaged trees hoping that no more branches would fall, while we hung out with our kids and granddaughters, waiting for delivery updates.

-The house needs some love and attention, and is awash in possibilities.
+Our new house needs considerable love and attention, yet is awash in possibilities.

 We’re not in limbo anymore and the snow you see in the photo has melted.
 We’re unpacking, getting organized, figuring out where the bird feeder will go, and where we’ll store holiday decorations.

-We’ve joined the Y and I’ve found some classes I like.
-We’re waiting for our driver’s licenses to arrive in the mail and I’ve received my new voter card.
-An NC plate is on the car….
-So I guess it’s all official.
+We’ve joined the Y and are awaiting delivery of our driver’s licenses.
+I’ve received my new voter card.
+An NC plate is on the car.

 We’re home.